-To be eligible for inclusion in next year's proxy for the 2008 annual meeting, the deadline for stockholder proposals is December 13, 2007.
-Additionally, the advance notice provision in our by-laws requires that notice must be submitted to us between December 13, 2007 and February 11, 2008 for business to be properly brought before the 2008 annual meeting of stockholders.
+To be included in the proxy for the 2009 annual meeting, stockholder proposals must be submitted by December 11, 2008.

+Also, our by-laws require that notice of business to be properly brought before the 2009 annual meeting of stockholders must be submitted to us between December 11, 2008 and February 9, 2009.

 Stockholder proposals should be sent c/o the Secretary of Wabtec, 1001 Air Brake Avenue, Wilmerding, PA 15148.